Siege of Shimabara Castle: Prelude

-Shimabara Domain, which occupies the peninsula of the same name on the island od Kyushu, was in 1637.
-The stage of the largest peasant uprising in the Japanese history.
+Shimabara Domain, which occupies the peninsula of the same name on the island of Kyushu, was in 1637 the stage of the largest peasant uprising in the Japanese history.
 Several factors contributed to the peasant uprising in the Shimabara and Amakusa islands at the time.
 The first was the deposition of many local daimyos who fought on the losing side after the battle of Sekigahara (1600) by the newly established Tokugawa shogunate, including Konishi Yukinaga, the former lord of Amakusa, which left thousands of local samurai unemployed, in the position of ronin: that way, many battle hardened veterans of Korean war (1592-1598) and Sekigahara campaign were forced to live as farmers.
 The second was building of new Shimabara Castle, which lasted from 1614 to 1624, taking a heavy toll on the local peasants in taxes and forced labor.
 The third was the persecution of local Christian population, which have formed in Kyushu since 1549 (arrival of jesuit mission od Francis Xavier) and still persisted in hiding, although the Christianity was officially outlawed in 1614 on the pain of death or exile, and all the residents were regularly forced to trample the crosses and Christian relics in order to reveal themselves as Christians or publicly renounce their faith.
 The fourth factor, which led local peasantry to the breaking point, was the attempt by the lord of Shimabara, Matsakura Katsuie, to forcefully collect all unpaid taxes for the last seven years in autumn of 1637.
 Since local peasants had had seven consecutive poor harvests from 1629 to 1636, in 1637. they were on the brink of starvation.
 However, unpaid taxes were extorted with unusual cruelty even for Japan of that time, and women and children of peasants who could not pay were tortured to death.